JounQin/.dotfiles/README.md

 Just change file `zshrc` if you want to modify the zsh plugins, theme, aliases or exports, etc.

-### Proxy

-It is assumed that you're using [SSR](https://github.com/qinyuhang/ShadowsocksX-NG-R) to across THE GREAT FIREWALL, so proxies for Terminal and git are set automatically.
-You can safely modify or remove the alias `proxy` in `zshrc` and the file `gitproxy`.

 ## Notable plugins and apps

 ### Quick Look plugins